ubaldot/vim-poptools/README.md

 multitude of tasks, from finding files and directories, to setting your favorite colorscheme.

-Once a list of results is slammed into a popup menu, you can easily fuzzy filter it.
-This is useful when you get a long list of matches, which is typical in the case of recently opened files or of command history.
+Once a list of results is slammed into a popup menu, you can filter it in an exact or fuzzy way.
+This is useful when you get a long list of matches.

 This plugin is more essential compared to similar plugins such as [fzf][0], [fuzzyy][1] or [scope][2] and differently from them, external programs are